Khloe Kardashian Flaunts Killer Legs While Partying With Bestie Malika Haqq

 Malika gave birth to son, Ace, in March.
 As these photos indicated, the new mom seems to be bouncing back to her pre-baby body with no trouble.

 Some sweet fans appreciated the sentiment in the pictures, praising Khloe and Malika’s longtime friendship.
-A flurry of heart various heart emoji made up most of the initial 2,500 comments.
+A flurry of heart emoji made up most of the initial 2,500 comments.

 However, a huge percentage of Khloe’s 115 million Instagram followers couldn’t help but admire her stunningly long stems.